-(1) 2013 and 2015 RSU grants are subject to time (2013) and performance (2015) vesting criteria.
-None of such RSUs have yet vested.
-RSUs are valued above to reflect the underlying value of the Common Shares on the date of grant.

-- (2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
-For 2015, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.65%, no dividend yield, expected life of 5 years and an expected price volatility of 74.40%.
+- (1) RSUs are granted with performance, share price and time vesting criteria.
+The valuation of RSUs reflects the value on the date of grant.
+None of such RSUs vested during the year of grant.
+Certain portions of share-based compensation were granted subsequent to December 31, 2016 (on March 24, 2017) in respect of 2016, as further discussed under "2016 Compensation Grants", above. - (2) The values reported represent an estimate of the grant date fair market value of the options awarded during the year.
+For 2016, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.83%, no dividend yield, expected life of 5 years and an expected price volatility of 79.97%.
+For 2015, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.65%, no dividend yield, expected life of 5 years and an expected price volatility of 74.4%.
+For 2014, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 0.65%, no dividend yield, expected life of 5 years and an expected price volatility of 74.4%.
 For 2014, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.47%, no dividend yield, expected life of 5 years and an expected price volatility of 73.97%.
-For 2013, the fair value was estimated at the grant date based on the Black-Scholes option pricing model assuming a risk-free interest rate of 1.42%, no dividend yield, expected life of 5 years and an expected price volatility of 85.75%.
-The calculation of fair market value is based on the Black-Scholes pricing model, selected as it is widely used in estimating option-based compensation values by Canadian public companies.
-The Black-Scholes model is a pricing model which may or may not reflect the annual value of the options.
-The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise. - (3) Mr. Mariño joined the Company as Controller on February 17, 2014.
+The calculation of fair market value is based on the Black-Scholes model, selected as it is widely used in estimating option-based compensation values by Canadian public companies.
+The Black-Scholes model is a pricing model, which may or may not reflect the annual value of the options.
+The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise. - (3) Refer to "Base Salaries", above, for a discussion of voluntary salary reductions implemented by the CEO and CFO from 2013. - (4) Mr. Sullivan stepped down as Vice President Exploration on September 12, 2016 and remained on the Corporation's payroll until December 31, 2016.
+Share-based awards during 2016 represent RSUs granted upon retirement on September 12, 2016, subject to time vesting conditions. - (5) Mr. Pullinger joined the Corporation as Vice President Geology on September 12, 2016 and received 150,000 RSUs in connection with his appointment, which RSUs are subject to performance and time vesting conditions.
+On March 24, 2017, he was granted 100,000 RSUs in connection with annual compensation, with forward looking operational, corporate responsibility, share price and time vesting conditions, as further described above under "2016 Compensation Grants."
+Share-based value represents the value of such RSUs on the date of grant. - (6) Mr. Flood joined the Corporation as Vice President Technical Services on July 18, 2016, and received 150,000 RSUs in connection with his appointment, which RSUs are subject to performance and time vesting conditions.
+On March 24, 2017, he was granted 90,000 RSUs in connection with annual compensation, with forward looking operational, corporate responsibility, share price and time vesting conditions, as further described above under "2016 Compensation Grants.".
+Share-based value represents the value of such RSUs on the date of grant.